learn-co-curriculum/react-ts-simple-data-fetching-lab/README.md

 > only hook you need to use for this assignment?
 What other hook have we learned
 > about that might be helpful here?

+Once you've completed the deliverables, don't forget to run `npm test` to ensure you've completed all of them successfully!

 ## Resources

 - [React `fetch` with `useEffect` Example][react ajax]